 Project Abraham is successfully supporting the growing Yazidi community in the GTA and helping them adapt to living in Canada.
 With our growing network of committed volunteers, we are providing clothes and furniture, helping find jobs and housing, and working with the community to ensure their needs are being met.

 We are also committed to helping the community with the ongoing effort to bring their family members to Canada.
 This is a huge commitment for us.
-It requires hours of volunteer work to complete applications, lobbying the government to allow more refugees to come to Canada, and raising the funds required.
+It requires hundreds of hours of volunteer work to complete applications, lobbying the government to allow more refugees to come to Canada, and raising the funds required.

 As we have become a source of hope for the Yazidis, and have become to understand the breadth of the genocide that has forced them from their homeland, we now see the true lack of significant help that governments and the UN have given, despite their acknowledgement of the Yazidi genocide